HelloWorldLTY/scEval/readme.md

 conda env create -n scgpt --file scgpt_bench.yml
 ```

 For other methods we used, please refer their original project website for instruction.
 We recommend creating different environment for different methods.
+Considering about the difficulities of installing different scFMs, we provide a list of yml files we used to install these models in the fodler **installation_baselines**.

 These methods include: